OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-29.md

 ## 2 Chronicles 29:9

-For behold, our fathers have fallen by the sword, and our sons, our daughters, and our wives are in captivity because of this.
+For indeed, our fathers have fallen by the sword, and our sons, our daughters, and our wives are in captivity because of this.

 ## 2 Chronicles 29:10

-Now it is in my heart to make a covenant with the Lord God of Israel, so that His burning anger may turn away from us.
+Now I am determined to make a covenant with the Lord God of Israel, so that His fierce anger may turn away from us.

 ## 2 Chronicles 29:11